UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Experimental Evaluation

+Table~\ref{tab:ablation} validates the design of our dual-pillar sampling and multi-modal analysis by comparing \methodname against four variants.

+\textbf{Impact of Sampling Strategy.} The results demonstrate that the Analysis-guided ($\mathcal{A}$) and Edge-case ($\mathcal{E}$) samplers are mutually reinforcing.
+Removing either component leaves RCA metrics unchanged (as sampling occurs post-RCA) but causes a precipitous drop in sampling coverage.
+For instance, on TrainTicket (1.0\% sampling rate), removing the analysis-guided sampler ($w/o~\mathcal{A}$) reduces trace coverage by 56.8\% (0.417 $\rightarrow$ 0.180), while removing the edge-case sampler ($w/o~\mathcal{E}$) causes a 47.2\% drop.
+The consistently lower scores of the single-pillar variants across all datasets confirm that relying on context or statistical rarity alone is insufficient; both are required to achieve high-fidelity data preservation.

+\textbf{Impact of Data Modality.} Ablating telemetry modalities highlights the necessity of multi-modal fusion for accurate RCA.
+The metric modality ($\mathcal{M}$) proves critical for initial localization; ablating it ($w/o~\mathcal{M}$) degrades $AC@1$ by 41\% on TrainTicket and 13\% on Boutique.
+Similarly, removing log data ($w/o~\mathcal{L}$) hampers performance, particularly in distinguishing fine-grained root causes, leading to a 34\% drop in $AC@1$ on TrainTicket.
+Furthermore, as RCA outputs guide the sampling process, the degraded localization in $w/o~\mathcal{M}$ and $w/o~\mathcal{L}$ leads to downstream reductions in sampling coverage, validating the pipeline's dependency on accurate multi-modal analysis.

-\subsection{RQ3: Efficiency and Scalability}
+\subsection{RQ4: Efficiency and Scalability}

-We assess the runtime efficiency and scalability of different sampling strategies by measuring their total sampling time on both datasets (Table~\ref{tab:dataset}).
-For a fair comparison, we add the time of Uniform log sampling (\ie, random selection) to all trace-only baselines (\ie, Sieve, Sifter, TraStrainer, Uniform), as \methodname uniquely supports joint sampling of both traces and logs.
-Note that \methodname’s total time also includes RCA, as it follows a post-analysis sampling strategy, unlike baselines, which measure sampling time only.
+We assess runtime efficiency on three datasets: TrainTicket (small), Boutique (large), and AIOps21 (real-world).
+To ensure a fair comparison with \methodname's joint sampling, we add the time of uniform log sampling to all trace-only baselines (Sieve, Sifter, TraStrainer, Uniform).
+Notably, \methodname's reported time includes the complete post-analysis RCA process, whereas baselines measure only sampling overhead.

-As shown in Figure~\ref{fig:eff_res}, \methodname achieves a strong balance between efficiency and scalability.
-On the large-scale OnlineBoutique dataset (nearly 40x more traces and 19x more logs), \methodname completes end-to-end analysis in 739.4 seconds, significantly faster than Sieve (3,364.1s) and TraStrainer (1,160s), while offering much stronger performance.
-On the smaller TrainTicket dataset, \methodname finishes in 142.3 seconds (4.3s per case), remaining competitive despite the added RCA overhead.
-In contrast, some baselines, such as Sifter, show fast runtime on smaller datasets (18.6s), but do not scale well to larger workloads.
-These results demonstrate that \methodname not only integrates trace and log sampling effectively, but also remains practical for real-world deployment at scale.

-\textbf{Time Consumption Proportion}.
-To better understand \methodname's internal overhead, we divide its runtime into three stages: log sampling, trace sampling, and RCA.
-As shown in Figure~\ref{fig:proportion}, RCA accounts for 49\% of the total time, trace sampling for 47\%, and log sampling for only 4\%.
-This breakdown demonstrates that our RCA module is relatively lightweight, despite being executed before sampling.
-It effectively addresses a key concern of the analysis-before-sample paradigm, the risk of high analysis latency hindering practical deployment.
-In contrast, \methodname maintains a balanced runtime profile suitable for real-world usage.